What is daytime wetting?

-- It can be continuous (continuous dribbling of urine) or intermittent (leakage of urine at intervals while staying dry in between).
+- It can be continuous (non-stop dribbling of urine) or intermittent (leakage of urine at intervals while staying dry in between).

 - The amount of leakage can vary from a few drops on the underwear to large puddles.

-- 1/3 of children who wet during the day also have bedwetting.
+- 1/3 of children who wet during the day also wet when they sleep (enuresis).
 Daytime wetting can be very embarrassing for school aged children.

 What are the symptoms?

-Children with daytime wetting commonly experience a sudden need to pass urine (urgency), and may leak if they do not reach the toilet in time (urge incontinence).
+Children with daytime wetting usually feel a sudden need to pass urine (urgency), and may leak if they do not reach the toilet in time (urge incontinence).
 They may also need to pass urine often (frequency).
-Children may experience urine leakage after laughing (giggle incontinence) or after certain physical activities (stress incontinence or voiding postponement).
+Children may experience urine leakage after laughing or after certain physical activities due to voiding postponement or overactive bladder.

 How common is it?